ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-arch-overview-infrastructure.md

 Within the vCenter Server instance, the ICP instance is deployed with a dedicated NSX Edge Services Gateway (ESG) and Distributed Logical Router (DLR).
 The ICP installation is loaded into the VXLAN subnet that is defined in the previous components.

-The ESG is configured with a source NAT rule (SNAT) to allow outbound traffic, enabling internet connectivity to download the ICP prerequisites and connectivity to GitHub and Docker or a web-proxy can be used to provide the internet connectivity.
+The ESG is configured with a source NAT rule (SNAT) to allow outbound traffic, which enables internet connectivity to download the ICP prerequisites and to connect to GitHub and Docker.
+Alternatively, you can use a web-proxy for internet connectivity.
 The ESG is also configured to provide access to DNS and NTP services.

 The ESG is also configured with a destination NAT rule (DNAT) to the ICP Master/Proxy virtual IP addresses from the {{site.data.keyword.cloud_notm}} 10.x network through to the VXLAN environment.